Heat (magazine): Editors

 An edition of the magazine is also published in South Africa.

 Heatworld.com

 Heatworld.com launched on 22 May 2007 and was edited by Julian Linley, who had been deputy editor of Heat magazine for five years.
 The site is an online interpretation of the magazine, emulating the mix of celebrity news, gossip and fashion.
 However, heatworld.com does not replicate magazine content and bases itself more on video and audio content and breaking news.
 The site is advertising funded.

 Heat Radio

-On 25 September 2007, Heat Radio launched.
+On 25 September 2007, Heat Radio was launched.
 The station is owned by Bauer Radio, a division of the company, Bauer, which owns Heat magazine.
-The station can be listened to through Freeview on channel number 716, across the UK on DAB Digital Radio, on their app or at heatradio.com.
+The station can be listened to across the UK on DAB Digital Radio, on their app or at heatradio.com.

 Television channel

 On 3 July 2012, Heat launched, featuring celebrity news and music.
 The channel comes from Box Television, a joint venture between Bauer and Channel Four.
 It replaced Q on Sky, Smallworld Cable and Virgin Media in the UK, in Ireland on Sky and UPC Ireland and in Iceland on Síminn.

 In May 2016, the channel was rebranded as Box Upfront.